What is the ACA's Employer Mandate

 The distinction between full-time and full-time-equivalent employees is as follows:

-The ACA designates full-time-equivalent employees as a combination of employees, each of whom individually is not a full-time employee, but who, in combination, work the equivalent of a full-time employee.
+The ACA designates full-time-equivalent employees as a combination of employees, each of whom individually is not a full-time employee, but whom, in combination, work the equivalent of a full-time employee.
 For example, two employees who each work an average of 15 hours per week are equivalent to one full-time employee.
-The Full-Time-Equivalent Employee determination only applies to whether an employer is an ALE.
+The full-time-equivalent employee determination only applies to whether an employer is an ALE.

 How to implement the correct IRS measurement method for the ACA